Em01/ProjectX/README.md

 ![Unipop on an iPhone](public/readme_images/iPhoneTemplate.jpg)
 ![Unipop in an Apple workplace](public/readme_images/WorkspaceTemplate.jpg)

   Unipop is a website and mobile app that enables students to buy and sell things in a speedy and trusting environment.
 Optimized for iPhones Unipop connects you only to the students within your university.
-It was created in two weeks for our final project at Makers Academy.
+It was created in two weeks for our final project at Makers Academy, London.

 Table of Contents